madecero/de0/README.md

   - Pinecone API access [link](https://app.pinecone.io/)
   - SpaCy en_core_web_lg trained pipeline [documentation](https://spacy.io/usage/models)

-_NOTE:_ This is the large pipeline model and is 560 MBs.
+_NOTE:_ The SpaCy large pipeline model is 560 MBs.
 You can also replace the _lg model with the _sm model (12 MBs) or the _md model (40 MBs), but the performance has not been tested with these sizes.
 Documentation on SpaCy english models can be found here: https://spacy.io/models/en

 Other languages can also be tokenzied using SpaCy models.
 See the list of options here: